tidymass/tidymass-website/content/en/r-package/massdatabase.md

 The exported API includes KEGG, HMDB, MassBank, MoNA, GNPS, PubChem, ChEBI, LipidMaps, FooDB, BiGG, SMPDB, Reactome and WikiPathways-related tasks; different sources provide different combinations of download/read/request/convert functions.
 Network services and file schemas can change.
 A failed request is not evidence that a metabolite is absent.
 Inspect source terms and database coverage before redistributing a derived database.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-massdatabase-en.svg" caption="Trace reference data.
+Numbers show the reading order; this is a schematic." >}}

+Choose the database by the task: compound metadata, spectral annotation and pathway analysis need different resources.
+Check identifier namespaces and coverage after parsing.
+Save source URLs, release dates and retrieval dates with the result; a mapped ID is not proof of an experimental identification.

 ## Functional scope

 Source-specific web requests and downloads; spectrum/compound/pathway parsers; conversion to metid and metpath; identifier and source utilities.